Anubis Shrine: Function and significance

 The shrine is mounted on a sledge-shaped palanquin which has two carrying poles projecting from the front and back.
 It is therefore presumed that the Anubis shrine was used in the funerary procession of the Pharaoh before being placed in front of the canopic chest in the Treasury.
 This location and the orientation of the Anubis shrine towards the west, the direction of the afterlife in Ancient Egyptian belief, show the role of the god Anubis as guardian of the necropolis.
 This is made clear by a small brick of unfired clay, known as a magic brick, found at the entrance to the Store Room, in front of the shrine.
 This was the fifth magic brick found in Tutankhamun's tomb.
 According to Carter, the brick was placed at the entrance to the Treasury for a reason, since the brick had a magic formula upon it, intended to protect the deceased:

 It is I who hinder the sand from choking the secret chamber, and who repel that one who would repel him with the desert flame.
 I have set aflame the desert (?), I have caused the path to be mistaken.
 I am for the protection of the deceased.

 The inscription on this brick was the origin of the curse of the pharaohs, which was propagated in the international press of the time in many different versions rather than this original translation.

 The statue of the jackal lying on the shrine is in the same posture and form as one hieroglyph (Gardiner list: E16) for Anubis.
 However, this hieroglyph also signifies the title jnpw ḥrj-sštȝ ("Anubis over the mysteries"), apparently with a double meaning: watcher and master of mysteries.

+Other Anubis Shrine statues

+A very similar Anubis statue was found in the tomb of the pharaoh Horemheb (KV57).
+Made of cedar, the jackal once had inlaid eyes which are now missing (presumably stollen by tomb robbers), and was painted black with a gilded plaster collar.
+The body and paw of another jackal were also found, along with two fragmentary jackal heads.
+Unlike Tutankhamun's jackal, the claws were made of copper.

+One was also found in the tomb of Thutmose IV (KV43), the great-grandfather of Tutankhamun.